 Put the water thermometer into the container of cold water.

 How Does It Work

 In comparison, the opposite happens when water is cooled.
-The molecular bonds that hold the H2O molecules together contract, bringing the molecules closer together.
-Just as the water level in the straw rises when the water is heated, it lowers when the water is cooled.
+The space between the water molecules contract, the liquid becomes more dense and the water level in the straw goes down.

 Take It Further